 Get a WordPress Website for Your Small Business

-WordPress is a flexible but robust website system, ideal for most small businesses.
+WordPress is a flexible but robust website platform, ideal for most small businesses.
 If you’re thinking about launching or redesigning your small business’s website, take a look at WordPress and see what it can do for you.